SriVinayA/Resume-Customizer/README.md

 ## Features
 - **AI Resume Parsing:** Extracts structured data from resumes and job descriptions
-- **Resume Customization:** Uses DeepSeek AI to tailor resumes for specific jobs
+- **Resume Customization:** Uses DeepSeek AI to tailor resumes for specific jobs using the STAR method
+- **STAR Method Implementation:** All experience and project descriptions follow the Situation, Task, Action, Result format
+- **No Summary Section:** Focuses on detailed achievements rather than general summaries
 - **PDF Generation:** Converts customized resumes to professional PDFs via LaTeX
 - **Modern Frontend:** Elegant glassmorphism-styled UI with modern features
 - **Overleaf Integration:** Edit your LaTeX resume directly in Overleaf